Need Legal Help Now?

 As soon as possible, an injured person should contact their insurance company to find out how treatment is covered under their insurance policy.
 Since insurance policies often have unique provisions to deal with bicycle-accident injuries, it is important to review the policy and speak with the insurance adjuster to get clarification on coverage.

-When a bicycle accident, caused by the negligence of a motorist, results in serious injury or death, the next step is to find an experienced Savannah injury attorney to start the financial recovery process by launching an insurance claim.
+When a bicycle accident, caused by the negligence of a motorist, results in serious injury or death, the next step is to find an experienced Savannah bicycle accident attorney to start the financial recovery process by launching an insurance claim.
 Major injury or wrongful death claims are complicated and can be hard to manage without legal help.
 Having a personal injury lawyer on board is a great relief to injured bicyclists, or to the family left behind when an accident proves fatal.
 Since most personal injury lawyers offer a free initial consultation and work on a contingency basis, meaning that there are no up-front costs and all fees are paid when the claim is settled, there is no downside to speaking with an injury attorney right away, to get help for an injured bicyclist.